 Credit Unions are community-run and offer savings accounts and affordable loans.
-The cheap credit union loan can help buy essential household items, or whatever it is you need.
+The cheap credit union loan might be able to help buy essential household items, or whatever it is you need.

-:: This has hopefully given you a lot of options to get free white goods and grants for cookers, fridges and washing machines.
+:: This has hopefully given you a lot of options to get free grants for essential items like cookers and fridges.

 Come and join thousands of other savvy savers in the Skint Dad Community Group on Facebook to share tips and tricks to save money on everyday living, and get the motivation to keep saving.

 - Topcashback Autumn Treats 2021 – all answers and clues - 28th September 2021

 - Rarest 50p coins in your spare change and what they’re worth - 24th September 2021

 - 50 ways to save money on energy bills without switching - 23rd September 2021